Professional dog trainers tell me it’s more important to tire out my dog mentally vs. physically.

 Perhaps these are the training concepts that matter most no matter where we live.

 And believe me, I’m all about training.
-This blog is more about training than it is exercise.
+This entire website is mostly about dog training!

 I’m just trying to say that sometimes the solution to a problem is a lot simpler than we make it.